20 lbs | Dimensions:

 Foam Mattresses May Not Work With Movement Monitor Sensor Pads

-Because movement sensor pads rely on vibration feedback from the mattress to determine if the baby is moving/breathing regularly, a foam mattress is often not compatible as it can diminish movement, so the sensor pad doesn't "sense" it.
+Because movement sensor pads rely on vibration feedback from the mattress to determine if the baby is moving/breathing regularly, a foam mattress is often not compatible as it can diminish movement, so the sensor pad can't "sense" it.
 You need to avoid foam mattresses or contact the monitor manufacturer to determine compatibility.
-While the Babyletto isn't technically a "foam" mattress, it may have similar properties that make it less suitable for movement pad monitors.
+While the Babyletto isn't a "foam" mattress, it may have similar properties that make it less compatible with movement pad monitors.

 51.63" L x 27.25" W x 6" H